-Pictured is Bianca Bolt '23 (right) looking on as Mayor Matt Turek (left) reads to students from The James Lawson Freedom School when Muhlenberg hosted them on campus
+Pictured is Mayor Matt Turek reading to students from The James Lawson Freedom School when Muhlenberg students and staff hosted them on campus.

 As residents of Allentown and members of the diverse Lehigh Valley community, we take seriously our commitment and responsibility to be thoughtful partners, working with fellow community members on common goals to build an inclusive Allentown and promote equitable outcomes and quality of life for our neighbors.
 Below are a few highlights of the work Muhlenberg students, faculty and staff have done with our local communities in the past year.